 - Shake the pan for the entire two minutes, DON”T TOUCH THE LID!!

-- In a bowl, melt the coconut oil and the peanut butter, either over double boiler or in the microwave.
+- Make the Chocolate Protein Sauce: In a bowl, melt 2 tbsp. coconut oil and peanut butter, either over double boiler or in the microwave.
 Add protein powder and stir to combine.
 Add chocolate chip or chocolate square.
 Allow this to melt into the chocolate sauce, stirring to incorporate.

 - Drizzle chocolate protein sauce over popcorn, and stir.